Quantile Fourier Transform, Quantile Series, and Nonparametric Estimation of Quantile Spectra: Simulation Study

 A closer examination of the LW estimates reveals strong positive correlations across quantiles.
-These correlations are not handled effectively by {\tt smooth.spline} with GCV.
-To take the correlations into account, we use the {\tt gamm} function in the `mgcv' package (Wood 2022).
-This function jointly estimates the smoothing splines and the parameters of a user-specified correlation model while retaining GCV for smoothing parameter selection.
+Such correlations are also suggested by the theoretical analysis of quantile regression solutions generally in the IID case (Koenker 2005, p.\ 72).
+The {\tt smooth.spline} function with GCV is not designed to handle correlated data effectively due to the underlying assumption of IID errors.
+To take the correlations into account, we use the R function {\tt gamm} in the `mgcv' package (Wood 2022).
+Under the framework of generalized additive mixture models (Wang 1998), this function accommodates the correlations as a random effect.
+It jointly estimates the parameters of a user-specified correlation structure and the parameters of the smoothing splines while using GCV for smoothing parameter selection.

-Figure~\ref{fig:lwqsgamm} shows the result of applying {\tt gamm} to the LW estimates in Figure~\ref{fig:lw} assuming the correlation structure of an AR(1) process.
-The KLD of these estimates equals 0.130, which is a significant improvement over {\tt smooth.spline} with GCV.
+Figure~\ref{fig:lwqsgamm} shows the result of {\tt gamm} that employs the AR(1) correlation structure as an surrogate (true correlations are not available because they depend on the unknown spectrum).
+The KLD of these estimates equals 0.130, a significant improvement over {\tt smooth.spline} with GCV.
 This improvement is achieved at a higher computational cost: a 100-fold increase in computing time when compared to {\tt smooth.spline}.
-Computation can be accelerated by parallelization for different frequencies.

-Figure~\ref{fig:mse}(a) and Table~\ref{tab:err} provide a more comprehensive assessment of the LWQS estimator using {\tt smooth.spline} and {\tt gamm}.
-The results are based on 1000 Monte Caro runs.
-As shown in Figure~\ref{fig:mse}(a), {\tt smooth.spline} with GCV offers a slight improvement over no quantile smoothing; a significant improvement can be made by setting {\tt spar} manually with a range of choices.
-Table~\ref{tab:err} confirms the superiority of {\tt gamm} over {\tt smooth.spline} for the LWQS estimator when the smoothing parameter is selected by GCV.
+Based on 1000 Monte Carlo runs, Figure~\ref{fig:mse} and Table~1 provide a more comprehensive assessment of the LWQS estimator using {\tt smooth.spline} and {\tt gamm} for quantile smoothing.
+As shown in Figure~\ref{fig:mse}, {\tt smooth.spline} with GCV offers a slight improvement over no quantile smoothing; a significant improvement can be made by setting {\tt spar} manually within a range of values, with the best choice being somewhere between 0.9 and 1.0.
+The results shown in Table~1 confirm the superiority of {\tt gamm} with correlated residuals over {\tt smooth.spline} when the smoothing parameter is selected automatically by GCV.

-A similar assessment is given by Figure~\ref{fig:mse}(b) and Table~\ref{tab:err2} for the QSLW estimator where quantile smoothing is performed on the QDFT sequences instead of the LW estimates.
-Figure~\ref{fig:mse}(b) shows that GCV is not particularly effective for the QSLW estimator using {\tt smooth.spline} but significantly smaller estimation errors can be produced for a range of choices of {\tt spar}.
-A comparison with Figure~\ref{fig:mse}(a) reveals that the best result of SQLW is inferior to the best result of LWQS.
-Table~\ref{tab:err2} shows that {\tt gamm} is not as effective for the QSLW estimator as it is for the LWQS estimator, which may be partly attributed to increased variability.
-See Appendix III for the plots of QSLW estimates obtained from the series in Figure~\ref{fig:ts} using {\tt smooth.spline} and {\tt gamm}.